How to Copy DVD on Windows 10/11/8/7 Easily [DVD to DVD Copy]

 Conclusion

-In short, how to copy a DVD boils down to two checks: protection and playability.
+How to copy a DVD boils down to two checks: protection and playability.
 For protected DVDs, I rely on DVDFab DVD Copy for a decrypted DVD copy.
-For home-made titles, pairing DVD Shrink with ImgBurn can be used to copy playable DVDs, while Windows File Explorer is handy to copy DVD to DVD for file backup.
+For home-made titles, ImgBurn can be used to copy playable DVDs, while Windows File Explorer is handy to copy DVD to DVD for file backup.
 Whichever technique you pick, follow the instructions above to safely copy a DVD to another DVD without difficulties.